OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

     conditions: VariabilityCondition | List(VariabilityCondition)
 ```

-These groups are always expected to be removed when variability is resolved.

 ## Normative Interface Types

 The following normative interfaces define a management interface for nodes and relationships.
 Currently, no management operations are defined.
-The definition is intended to be extended in other specifications.
+The definition is intended to be extended in other specifications, e.g., for building deployment artifacts after resolving variability.

 ### Variability Management Interface for Nodes

+The following interface manages the variability-related operations of nodes.

 ```yaml linenums="1"
 tosca.interfaces.node.management.Variability: